 The Art of Saying Goodbye

 As four women in a close-knit suburban development grapple with the illness of a long-time neighbor, each of them also looks closely at the pressing issues in her own life — a marriage put on hold because of a difficult child . . . a nurse’s eerie and unwanted gift of diagnosis. . . a widow’s destructive bitterness . . . the price of a successful career.
 A SIBA Okra Pick and book award nominee.

-Coming on June 2, 3, 9 and 10 — my short monologue, “Dancing with Steers,” will be incorporated into a full-length production of monologues at the Selah Dessert Theater in Struthers, Ohio, near Youngstown.
+June 2017 — short monologue, “Dancing with Steers,” incorporated into a full-length production of monologues at the Selah Dessert Theater in Struthers, Ohio, near Youngstown.
 It’s based on my late husband’s experience, when he was eleven, of raising a steer for market at the family farm.
 The trouble was, he fell in love with the steer, and when he had to send it off to be slaughtered, it broke his heart.
-I don’t think he ever got over it . . . but I do think he’d be pleased for an audience to hear about Ebony, all 1200 pounds of him, and what a wonderful steer he was.
+I don’t think he ever got over it . . . but I do think he’d be pleased that an audience had heard about Ebony, all 1200 pounds of him, and what a wonderful steer he was.

 April/May 2016 — “Writers’ Bloc,” the musical comedy I co-wrote with talented composer Joyce Cooper (who wrote all the music and all the lyrics) was produced at Furman University.
 A lighthearted look at the writing life, first performed in Wilmington, NC back in 2003, the show is about a group of seven aspiring writers who meet to critique manuscripts, celebrate small victories and commiserate over rejections — until they discover one of them is not who he says he is.